 About Mumble RPMs for Fedora 19/20Mumble RPMs are a set of Fedora RPM packages for Linux Games sold as part of the Humble Bundles.
-The Humble Bundles are an excellent idea, however the Linux versions of the games are not always distributed in a cohesive format.
-This leads to difficulty in getting them to work.
-Sometimes libraries are missing, sometimes they lack an installer etc.
+The Humble Bundles are an excellent idea, however the Linux versions of the games are generally not distributed in a "native" installation format.
+Installation varies from using 3rd party installers to having no installer at all and dependency tracking is largely absent.
+This leads to difficulty in getting the games to work.

-Mumble RPMs tries to solve this for you, by doing all the hard work and producing an easily installable RPM.
+Mumble RPMs try to solve this by producing easily installable RPM packages, complete with dependencies.
 This is achieved by using 'nosrc' RPMs (see the FAQ).
 The 'nosrc' RPM, in combination with your original software package is used to build a normal binary RPM which can be installed like any other.
 In order to make use of Mumble RPMs, you must own the original game.
-You should also be reasonably comfortable with the command line.
+You should also be reasonably comfortable with the command line to build the RPMs.

 Why use Mumble RPMs?
 Well, that's up to you, but here's some of my reasons:

 - You care about a sane system and good package management

 - RPM is the standard package format in Fedora and is familiar to most users.
 Install the games using the native package management system